brainstormforce/wp-spectra/readme.txt

 * Fix: Icon List - Bold/Italic style tag visible in aria-label attribute.
 * Fix: Icon List - Text Alignment not working properly on front-end.
 * Fix: Form - Backward Compatibility Stylings Issue on the editor.
-* Fix: Form - Proper spacing between required string and toggle button.
+* Fix: Form - Removed the required string and toggle button from the form block.
 * Fix: Advanced Column - Paragraph block wrapping with image when image size and position is changed.
 * Fix: Advanced Column: Image was not getting aligned center on the frontend and the editor.
 * Fix: Call To Action - Button css conflict with Newspaper theme.